Jeevamk/React-Notes/README.md

 # Q: What are `React Hooks`?

 A: In React version 16.8, React introduced a new pattern called Hooks.
-React Hooks are simple JavaScript functions that we can use to isolate the reusable part from a functional component.
-Hooks can be stateful and can manage side-effects.
+React Hooks are simple JavaScript functions that we can use to isolate the reusable part from a functional component.<<br<<beHooks can be stateful and can manage side-effects.
 Hooks allow you to reuse stateful logic without changing your component hierarchy.
 This makes it easy to share Hooks among many components or with the community.

 # Q: Why do we need `useState Hook`?